kostya/myc/README.md

 # mycc - an alternative C compiler, implemented as a POC for fun.

 As a proof of concept, over the course of 3 weeks and 2800 lines of code, I implemented mycc: a compiler for a subset of the C language (roughly close to the C99 standard) built on top of myc.
-Mycc already successfully compiles and runs [LangArena](https://github.com/kostya/LangArena) — a benchmark suite consisting of 50 tests and 9,000 lines of non-trivial C code (json, base64, multithreaded matmul, neural net, compression, maze A*, bf interpreter, and others) with heavy macros like uthash.
-For the parser, I used libclang — it's an overhead, but it's the simplest solution for a POC.
+Mycc already successfully compiles and runs [LangArena](https://github.com/kostya/LangArena) - a benchmark suite consisting of 50 tests and 9,000 lines of non-trivial C code (json, base64, multithreaded matmul, neural net, compression, maze A*, bf interpreter, and others) with heavy macros like uthash.
+For the parser, I used libclang - it's an overhead, but it's the simplest solution for a POC.

 ## How it works:

 `C source -> SyntaxTree(libclang/clang.cr) -> TypedAST(mycc) -> IR(myc) -> [LLVM/QBE/C] -> binary`

 The most challenging part was `SyntaxTree -> TypedAST`.
-The file [ast_builder.cr](https://github.com/kostya/myc/blob/master/src/mycc/ast_builder.cr) contains 1700 lines of code. libclang returns a non-normalized Tree with many edge cases that need to be transformed into a consistent form.
+In the file [ast_builder.cr](https://github.com/kostya/myc/blob/master/src/mycc/ast_builder.cr) contains 1700 lines of code. libclang returns a non-normalized Tree with many edge cases that need to be transformed into a consistent form.
 Additionally, C has a ton of implicit behavior.
 Only the edge cases necessary for compiling LangArena are implemented here; there's likely still a lot uncovered.

-The `TypedAST(mycc) -> IR(myc)` stage — as expected, is one of the simplest ([codegen.cr](https://github.com/kostya/myc/blob/master/src/mycc/codegen.cr), 700 lines) — a single-pass generation of stack-based IR directly from the AST.
+The `TypedAST(mycc) -> IR(myc)` stage as expected, is one of the simplest ([codegen.cr](https://github.com/kostya/myc/blob/master/src/mycc/codegen.cr), 700 lines) - a single-pass generation of stack-based IR directly from the AST.

 ### Difference from Clang: